Alb-Ard/dist-sys-dubito-online/docs/report.md

 The application data transmitted over the network is encoded using **JSON**.
 This was chosen both because of its maturity as a standard, which implies robust support from languages and libraries, and because of its ability to represent complex data without becoming too verbose.
 We used the library **jackson** for serialization, because it had better support out of the box for handling inheritance of classes, which is used for the messages representation.

+We have developed our **ad-hoc messaging protocol** in order to exchange data between users

 ### Technological details